 Montenegro Hostel Team

-The town of Berane is the center of Upper Lim valley.
+The town of Berane is the center of the Upper Lim valley.
 It lies in the region known since medieval times as Budimlje, a prosperous country that lay in the middle of the medieval Serbian state.
 The town itself is actually the youngest in the whole of Montenegro.
 Its beginning lies in the year 1862 when the Turks built their barracks in the field near the village of Berane to watch over the region of Andrijevica, won by Montenegro in 1860.
 The town grew around officers’ houses but the orthodox population did not settle in longer numbers until its liberation in 1912 when the Berane became the seat of the district and got a high school, the only such institution in this part of the country.
-From 1949 to 1992 the town was renamed to Ivangrad after Ivan Milutinović, one of the leading communists and leaders of uprising in WWII.
-The sign with the old name can still be seen on some old notice boards so don’t get confused.
+From 1949 to 1992 the town was renamed Ivangrad after Ivan Milutinović, one of the leading communists and leaders of the uprising in WWII.

 GUSLE-THE CALL OF THE PAST